ScribesZone/ScribesTools/modelio/index.rst

 .. warning::
     ``TeamworkManager`` feature is available only in some commercial versions of modelio.
 The ``ultimate edition`` provides this feature.
     It is not easy to configure behind a firewall.
+This section is reserved to advanced users only.

 The documentation to create and use ``SVN`` fragments with ``TeamworkManager``